THE SOLACE OF BAY LEAVES

 Convinced that the secret to both crimes lies in the history of a once-beloved building, Pepper uses her local-girl contacts and her talent for asking questions to unearth startling links between the past and present—links that suggest her childhood friend may not have been the Golden Girl she appeared to be.
 Pepper is forced to face her own regrets and unsavory emotions, if she wants to save Maddie’s life—and her own.

-PRAISE for THE SOLACE OF BAY LEAVES — on the way!
+Praise for THE SOLACE OF BAY LEAVES

 Legend says that in the late 1950s, aspiring rocker Jimi Hendrix often met friends